-"What if I don’t charge for the pesticide, but just the rest of my services?
-Does that mean I don’t need a charter and license?"
+"What if I don’t charge for the pesticide but do charge for my services?
+Do I need a charter and license?"

-You are still receiving monetary compensation for your services, and thus still providing custom application.
+You do need a charter and license because you are receiving monetary compensation for your services, thus providing custom application.

 "What are the consequences of operating as a custom pesticide applicator without getting a charter and license?"